ZornLab/Mona/README.md

 save_mona_dir(seurat,assay="SCT",dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 ```

-A Mona directory can also be constructed using three components - the lognorm counts, cell metadata, and a list of reductions.
+A Mona directory can also be created from three components - the lognorm counts, cell metadata, and a list of reductions.
 This is useful if working with anndata, SCE, etc.

 ```
 save_mona_dir(counts=counts,meta=meta,reduct=reduct,dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 ```

-Don't forget to also save a separate standard version of the dataset, such as with 'saveRDS()'.

 The final step is to launch Mona, click 'Load dataset', and navigate to the directory.
-You can also open a dataset automatically when Mona launches by providing the path:
+You can also open a dataset automatically by providing the path:

 ```
 mona("Desktop/my_dataset")
 ```

-Once finished, if you have edited the metadata/annotations make sure to save your changes with 'Save dataset'.
+Once finished, if you edited the metadata/annotations use 'Save dataset' to preserve your changes.
 Your current settings and gene sets can also be saved separately using 'Save session'.

 ## Label transfer

-Mona includes a custom method for automated label transfer, where celltypes or other labels can be determined by learning from annotated data.
+Mona includes a custom method for automated label transfer, where celltypes or other labels can be learned from annotated data.
 Similar to above, a 'Mona reference' can be created as shown here:

 ```
 create_mona_ref(mona_dir="Desktop/my_dataset",anno="Celltype",file="Desktop/my_ref",species="human",type="RNA",norm="SCT")